Core Idea

 3. Use a consistent scoring rubric

-- Pre-define evaluation criteria and a scoring framework before interviews begin
+- Pre-define evaluation criteria before interviews begin

 4. Calibrate interviewers

-- Regular calibration sessions compare scores on borderline candidates to surface drift
+- New interviewers shadow experienced ones; regular calibration sessions compare scores on borderline candidates

-- Failure mode: interviewers who have never compared their scoring to others’ on the same candidate
+- Failure mode: interviewers who have never compared their scoring to others on the same candidate

 5. Keep it short